-- Have already received a Fourth dose of COVID-19 vaccine via the NHS or a clinical trial - Have had a positive test for COVID-19 within 84 days prior to vaccination (day 0) - Are not at least 84 days post your third COVID-19 vaccine - Have participated in another research trial involving an investigational product in the past 12 weeks. - Have any vaccine (licensed or investigational) in the 30 days before or after this trial vaccine.
+- Have participated in another research trial involving an investigational product in the past 12 weeks.
+This does not exclude participants in trials of AZD1222 (ChAdOx1 nCOV-19) who were originally recipients of the control vaccine and who received AZD1222 (ChAdOx1 nCOV-19) or BNT162b2 as part of the "national schedule" with AZD1222 (ChAdOx1 nCOV-19) or BNT162b2 dose 1 from mid-Dec 20 through end January 21 and then AZD1222 (ChAdOx1 nCOV-19) or BNT162b2 second dose 12 twelve weeks later (this is allowed by the COV001 and COV002 protocols) - Have any vaccine (licensed or investigational) in the 30 days before or after this trial vaccine.
 The exceptions to this are the seasonal influenza vaccine and the pneumococcal vaccine (known as Pneumovax, which is routinely given to over 65-year olds).
-If you are offered these by your GP or your place of work, we ask that you have these at least 7 days before or after you receive the trial vaccine dose. - Have received a transfusion of any blood products, or immunoglobulins (antibodies) within the 3 months before having the trial vaccine - Are pregnant at enrolment or planning to become pregnant during the first 3 months following vaccination

-- Have immunosuppression or immunodeficiency this includes being on medications that reduce the immune system such as methotrexate and steroid tablets within the past 6 months, except topical steroids or short-term oral steroids (courses lasting 14 days or less) - Have ever had a severe allergic reaction (anaphylaxis) - Have an allergy to any of the component of the COVID vaccines used in this study, including polyethylene glycol/macrogol (PEG).
+If you are offered these by your GP or your place of work, we ask that you have these at least 7 days before or after you receive either of the two trial vaccine doses. - Have received a transfusion of any blood products, or immunoglobulins (antibodies) in the 3 months before having the trial vaccine - Have immunosuppression or immunodeficiency this includes being on medications that reduce the immune system such as methotrexate and steroid tablets - Have ever had a severe allergic reaction (anaphylaxis) - Have an allergy to any of the component of the COVID vaccines used in this study, including polyethylene glycol/macrogol (PEG).
 PEGs are a group of known allergens commonly found in medicines, many household products and cosmetics, and are contained in the BNT162b2 (Pfizer/BioNTech) vaccine.
-Known allergy to PEG is very rare. - Have a current diagnosis of, or are having treatment for, cancer.
-Exceptions to this are certain skin cancers and pre-cancer of the cervix. - Have a bleeding disorder - Continuously take medicines that reduce your blood clotting, such as coumarins and related anticoagulants (i.e. warfarin) or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban) - Have current alcohol or drug dependency - Have severe and/or uncontrolled cardiovascular disease, respiratory disease, gastrointestinal disease, liver disease, renal disease, endocrine disorder or neurological illness - History of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis).
-Bell's palsy is not an exclusion criterion
+Known allergy to PEG is very rare. - Are pregnant, or intend to become pregnant during the first 3 months of the trial - Have a current diagnosis of, or are having treatment for, cancer.
+Exceptions to this are certain skin cancers and pre-cancer of the cervix. - Have a bleeding disorder - Continuously take medicines that reduce your blood clotting, such as coumarins and related anticoagulants (i.e. warfarin) or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban) - Have a history of serious blood clots known as "cerebral venous sinus thrombosis" or a history of blood clotting disorders accompanied by low platelets. - Have current alcohol or drug dependency - Have severe and/or uncontrolled cardiovascular disease, respiratory disease, gastrointestinal disease, liver disease, renal disease, endocrine disorder or neurological illness - History of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis).
+Bell's palsy will not be an exclusion criterion